zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 ### Agent ID issue

 Agent IDs are (or should be) the unique identifiers for agents.
 After you remove an agent, a new agent might get an ID number that was previously used by another machine.
-It is possible that there is a mistake made during uninstallation and re-enrollment, and one has to query logs by `agent.id` and find the previous agent name and/or IP address.
+It is possible that there is a mistake made during uninstallation and re-enrolment, and one has to query logs by `agent.id` and find the previous agent name and/or IP address.

 This would not occur if GUID/UUID or ULID was used for agent identities.